-Shairbek Dzhuraev (Juraev) is currently a research fellow and a PhD candidate in the School of International Relations at the University of St Andrews.
+Shairbek Juraev is co-founder and director of Crossroads Central Asia.
+He has defended his PhD at the School of International Relations at the University of St Andrews (formal graduation in July 2020).
 He served as Deputy Director at OSCE Academy in Bishkek and as a Dean of Academic Development at the American University of Central Asia.
 Shairbek taught courses in Central Asian politics, Foreign Policy Analysis and International Relations at American University of Central Asia, OSCE Academy and European University at St Petersburg.
-His research interests include a wide range of political and policy issues in Central Asia, with a particular focus on political institutions, foreign policy making and water politics.
+His research interests include a wide range of political and policy issues in Central Asia, with a particular focus on political institutions, foreign policymaking and water politics.
 Shairbek holds MSc in International Relations from London School of Economics.

 Juraev, Shairbek.
 2019.
 “Grand Strategies for Small States: What Connectivity for Central Asia?”, Around the Caspian, http://caspianet.eu/2019/01/10/grand-strategies-for-small-states-what-connectivity-for-central-asia/.